markbenschop/websocket-demo/README.md

 # Websocket container.
 This is the example websocker app as found in project https://github.com/miguelgrinberg/Flask-SocketIO.

-This container is build from the example directory of the project and a Dockerfile.
+The container is build from the example directory of the project and a Dockerfile.

 I use this container for testing websockets on network infrastructure like kubernetes ingress controllers.

 # Build